euu2021/training-Freeplane-script-GPT/README.md

 If you manage to make improvements in the GPT, please share it, so we can collectively work on it.

-Please, share with with the Freeplane community anything interesting that you create.
+Please, share with with the Freeplane community any interesting scripts that you create.

-⚠️Disclaimer: scripts can change the information in the map, and even another files in the PC (if permissions are given).
+⚠️Disclaimer: scripts can change the data in the map, and even another files in the PC (if permissions are given).
 So, be careful when using it.
 Before using a script in a map with important information, backup files and test extensively.

 # Sequence of Levels
 ## I'm working here--->⬜ simple single method